-1. Length of Ownership
+1. Length of ownership

-How long have you owned the Unknown, estimated 20+ year ne property? ars
+How long have you owned the property?
+11 years

-2. Council Tax
+2. Council tax

-Which Council Tax band is y our property in?
+Which Council Tax band is your property in?
+(Please circle)

-A B C D E G H
+A B C D E F G H

 3. Parking

 What are the arrangements for parking at your property?

-į (Please tick all that apply)
+(Please tick all that apply)

-Garage
+• Garage

 Allocated parking space

 Driveway

+Shared parking

-On street \boxtimes
+On street

-Resident Permit
+Resident permit

 Metered parking

-Shared parking

-- And a state of the state of t Other (please specify)
+Other (please specify):

-4. Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-No 5.
-Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-No 6.
-Alterations/Additions/Extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example provision of an extra bath/shower room, toilet or bedroom)?
-If you have answered yes, please describe below the changes which you have made: Yes New Kitchen plus mezanine platform (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-N/A If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them. b.
-Have you had replacement windows, doors, patio doors or double-glazing installed in your property?
-If you have answered yes, please answer the three questions below: No (i) Were the replacements the same shape and type as the ones you replaced?
-Please select (ii) Did this work involve any changes to the window or door openings?
-Please select (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): 7.
-Central heating
+4. Conservation area

+Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Yes / No / Don't know desirable to preserve or enhance)?

+5. Listed buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
+Yes / No 6.
+Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+Yes / Ne If you have answered yes, please describe below the changes which you have made: Added a new porch to the front of the building, replacing an older smaller porch.
+Building Warrant is with R&R Urquhat solicitors, Nairn. (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+Yes / No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
+Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+Yes / No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
+Yes / No (ii) Did this work involve any changes to the window or door openings?
+Yes / Ne (iii) Please describe the changes made to the windows, doors or patio doors (w dates when the work was completed): ith approxima Please give any guarantees which you received for this work to your solicitor or ex state agent.